maxbundscherer/prototype-scala-raft/README.md

 #### Trait ``Configuration``

-Scala traits are very similar to java's interfaces.
+Scala traits are very similar to Java's interfaces.
 Traits can also include implementation.
 Normal classes can be extended (inheritance) by multiple traits, but only extend from one abstract class.
 Traits support multiple inheritance.

 In this project the trait ``Configuration`` with internal object (read-only-singleton) ``Config`` is used to pass user-config to program.